Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

       A method by which one party (the prover) can prove to another party (the verifier) that a given statement is true while the prover avoids conveying any additional information apart from the fact that the statement is indeed true.
 This is known as a :term:`zero-knowledge proof`.

+   dApp connectivity

+      The abiity of a wallet to interact with decentralized applications, dApps, on the blockchain.
+This allows users to access various services and platforms built on blockchain technology, such as DeFi, NFTs, and gaming.

    Decryption key

       Dual to :term:`encryption key`.
 In contrast to the encryption key, which is public, this key is only known to the account holder.